Hans45/Helm2025/README.md

 ---

-# Helm
+# Helm2025

-Helm is a free, cross-platform, polyphonic synthesizer that runs on GNU/Linux, Mac, and Windows as a standalone program and as a LV2/VST3/AU plugin.
+Helm2025 is a free, cross-platform, polyphonic synthesizer that runs on GNU/Linux, Mac, and Windows as a standalone program and as a LV2/VST3/AU plugin.